RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

     Torvalds.
 7. >Certainly not every good program is object-oriented, and not every object-oriented program is good.
 Bjarne Stroustrup.
+8. >There are two methods in software design.
+One is to make the program so simple, there are obviously no errors.
+The other is to make it so complicated, there are no obvious errors.
+Tony Hoare.

 ## Conclusiones
 1. >Winter is comming.
 George R. R. Martin.